lipanski/sql-spy/README.md

 # None of the queries should be slower than 100ms
 assert queries.none? { |query| query.duration > 100 }

-# Fail on N+1 queries: expect no more than 1 query per table
+# Fail on N+1 queries: expect at most 1 query per table
 queries_by_model = queries.group_by(&:model_name)
 assert queries_by_model.none? { |model_name, queries| queries.count > 1 }
 ```